aseprite/api/api/layer.md

 print(layer1.isVisible)
 ```

-The getter describes only the layer's local visibility, not its visibility with respect to any hierarchy that contains it.
+The getter describes only the layer's local visibility, not its visibility with respect to a hierarchy that may contain it.

 ## Layer.layers